ctal80/Python_CICD/README.md

 The current pipeline includes the following stages:

-Pulling Source
+Pulling Source code from Git,
-Python lint
+Running Python linter,
-Python unit test execution
+Python unit test execution,
-Wrraping the APP into a Docker continer
+Wrraping the APP into a Docker continer,
-Push the Docer Container into Dockerhub
+Push the Docer Container into Dockerhub.